 3. Making decisions about your future

-At this stage you will need to start making some choices and digging deeper.
+At this stage you will need to start making some choices.
 You may choose to take a structured approach to compare your options and reach a decision.
 Or, you may make decisions more instinctively.

 As part of your thinking it can be helpful to have a plan A, B and even C; certainly to have a contingency plan in case you don’t manage to get into your first choice option.